 2. Be your own paparazzi.
 This is one of those moves you need to do with caution but you need to document your progress and snap pictures of yourself.
 Have you seen ‘Celebrity Fit Club’ and ‘The Biggest Loser’ where they strip the person down, taking pictures of them?
 They aren’t doing so for sex appeal, they’re doing so because usually when we’re overweight, we hide behind our clothes.
 We’ll buy shirts bigger than they should be, baggy pants, jackets, loose clothing just so it’ll hide our bodies.
 So strip down and snap some pics.
 Document your progress each month.
 Again, this will make you more aware of your exercise and fitness than a number on a scale will.

 3. Buy a little “something-something” for yourself.
 You need a goal and something to work toward.
 I don’t mean a meal because c’mon, you’re trying to lose weight so that seems to just go against all that you’re working toward.
 I’m not talking about something that’s thousands of dollars or even hundreds.
-Buy yourself some lingerie or new underwear.
+Buy yourself some lingerie or new underwear or perhaps even some new men’s workout shorts to encourage you to continue on this journey.
 Buy them at the size that you’d like to be, and if you’re really determined, buy them a size smaller than that.
 Someone once told me that they wanted to buy themselves some special Victoria’s Secret underwear so that one day when they worked out and exercised, they’d be able to wear them.
 At first, I thought it was really weird but I think this is a great idea nowadays!
 Lingerie and underwear (for the men) are very intimate and isn’t just about sex but about self confidence.
 The day you can fit into your special little gift, you’re automatically going to feel sexier, hotter and more confident than ever.
 It won’t even matter what weight you are but all about how you look and that’s what healthy weight loss should be about.
 We get caught up with numbers and pounds but seriously, who’s going to know (or care) how much you weigh unless you tell them?
 It’s all about how you LOOK.
 If you go from wearing XXL to XS then believe me, you’ve put in your due share of hard work and probably look amazing (at least compared to how you used to look).